YasinEhsan/developer-drills/java/_cheatsheet.md

 <br><br>
 - takes log(n) to look up number in arr. log(n-1) to look up the next
 - log(n!) for all. nLogn is the fastest single process sorting time [video](https://www.youtube.com/watch?v=4Q72kbwyEmk)
+- Tree traversal sequence visual.
+N(print) pos based on seq.
+Fill in L / R
+  + preorder  **N** L R
+  + inorder   L **N** R
+  + postorder L R **N**
+- level order is finding adj vertex from current vertex first. many permutations
+<br><br>
+- BFS is level order use Queue to store vertices and hashmap for visited
+- DFS is pre order traversal use stack for storage and map for visited

 ## data-structures
 ### array